 Installation

-Install Chassis CSS and its tokens peer, set up the import order that matters, and produce a CSS build for your project.
+Install Chassis CSS and its tokens peer, import them in your stylesheet, and produce a CSS build for your project.

 This page covers the project-as-dependency path: install @chassis-ui/css from npm, install the matching @chassis-ui/tokens build, and import them in the right order.
 If you intend to fork Chassis and own the framework yourself, read Clone and Customize instead.